SESMG/SESMG/docs/publications/paper.md

 The SESMG enables the optimization of multi-sectoral and spatial synergies of entire urban energy systems with an adaptable number of buildings.
 Due to the multi-criteria result output in the form of a Pareto front, transformation processes between status quo, financial cost minimized and ghg emission minimized target scenarios can be identified.

-Effort has been made to provide a user friendly interface and an efficienct work-flow, that
+Effort has been made to provide a user friendly interface and an efficient work-flow, that

 * can be applied **without any programming knowledge**,